olivierbJAVA/OC-DA_JAVA-P5-SafetyNet/README.md

 The tool Log4J2 is used for logging.
 Logs are sent to the console and to a file.

-You can configure the logging to your own needs by using the file : *'log4j2-spring.xml'*
+You can configure the logging to your own needs by using the file : *'log4j2-spring.xml'*.

 ### Tests

-Unit tests are included, you can run them using JUnit runner (`Run as JUnit test`) or using Maven (`Run as Maven test`)
+Unit tests are included, you can run them using JUnit runner (`Run as JUnit test`) or using Maven (`Run as Maven test`).

+There is a dedicated input data file for the test : *'data-test.json'*.

 ### Actuators